dervishe-/f-droid-web/README.md

 * This website don't use cookies (except the session cookie).
 It's tracker free.
 For the moment, it didn't use database or nosql things just plaintext files or files storing serialized PHP structures.

-* The website is HTML5 and CSS3 valid.
+* It is HTML5 and CSS3 valid (with semantic markup).

+* It pass the Functional Accessibility test: http://fae20.cita.illinois.edu/summary/149a3c187a7187cd/rc/ (1 alert)

+* It is WCAG 2.0 (Level AA) compliant

+* It pass the WAVE test: http://wave.webaim.org/report#/https://repos.debrouillonet.org/ (1 alert)

 * Actually, you can browse by apps, by licenses or by categories.